Tax planning

 That is the whole purpose of quarterly estimated tax.
 It is not a penalty or a special kind of tax.
 It is the same tax you already owe, just paid in four installments instead of one.

-When are quarterly estimated tax payments due?
+Are quarterly estimated tax payments mandatory or required?

 Those dates shift a day or two when they fall on a weekend or a holiday, but the pattern is consistent year to year.
 The first payment of each tax year is due in mid April, at the same time last year's return is due.